babelsociety/website/content/blog/beyond-market-economy/index.md

 A seller is a person or a group of people whose goal is to sell a product on the market for a profit.
 They can freely decide how to acquire the product and what to sell, but they are limited by the capital available and their environment.

-Any person participating in a market economy will act as a seller when they acquire money, and as a buyer when they consume money.
+Any person participating in a market economy acts as a seller when they acquire money, and as a buyer when they consume money.

 Profit is when a seller exchange a product for more money they used to acquire it.
 Suppose that to produce 1kg of apples I spend $0.70, then if I sell it for $1.00, I'll net a profit of $0.30, that I can now use to buy something else.